-This trailhead is used to approach Granite Peak from the south which allows one to climb the Southwest Couloir route.
+AERO LAKES TRAILHEADThis trailhead is used to approach Granite Peak from the south which allows one to climb the Southwest Couloir route, or the Southeast Couloir variation of the standard east ridge.
 From the small town of Cooke City on US Highway 212 (Beartooth Highway), drive east for 2 miles and turn north onto Lulu Pass Road.
 Go 2.5 miles (mostly gravel) to a large junction (Goose Lake junction) and locate a short road off to the right.
 Turn right (east) onto this road and continue for a rougher (but still passable for most cars) quarter mile to its end at a small mining cabin with mining relics scattered around.
 There is room for about 6-8 cars here to park.

 Approaches to Granite Peak